0nix/ggj21/twine/evidence_questioning.md

 "Agent, I'm sure that setting up an operation on such short notice is not something you may want to do every day," Bayer quizzes.
 "But, I find it hard to believe that there was a complete lack of evidence on either party under surveillance."

-"Are you trying to pull the wool over our eyes, Brownie?
+"Are you trying to play us for fools, Brownie?
 Is Leitzka a friend of yours?
 Is Hassel?"
 Sessler accuses, with some anger in his voice.
-"If so, you are entirely inappropriate for this operation and we have wasted precious resources on your lack of professionalism."
+"If so, you should have recused yourself before we even deigned to waste our time on you."

-"Now, now Lieutenant Sessler," Bayer interjects.
+"Now, now, Lieutenant Sessler," Bayer interjects.
 "No such connections have been established for the Agent.
 I'm sure given his time in the Ministry he knows not to keep close association with private citizens should it compromise the Operation.
-Though..."
-He shuffles through some of the documents in your binder. /n/n "Now the Agent has, to my knowledge, presented no such document.
-If there is a such a relationship, now would be a good time to mention it." /n/n You feel Bayer's absent stare sit on you like an elephant on a cushion.
+Although..."
+He shuffles through some of the documents in your binder. /n/n "The Agent has, to my knowledge, presented no such recusal in writing.
+If there is a such a relationship, now would be a good time to disclose it." /n/n You feel Bayer's absent stare sit on you like an elephant on a cushion.

 You respond there is no such relationship.

 ### 1.1 Two Hams

 Sessler and Bayer hear your report on Hassel's apparent material wealth.
-Both men stay in silence for a moment.
-They look at each other with a bit of amusement.
+Both men stay silent for a moment.
+They look at each other with a tinge of amusement.

 "Really?"
 Bayer starts to question.
-"You presume to convict a man on owning one two many cold meats?
-That's the standard we will be going off on the Ministry now?"
+"You presume to convict a man on owning one too many cold meats?
+Is that the standard we will be going off on the Ministry now?"

 "Bayer, please."
 Sessler interjects.
-"Exactly how often can you afford to have a high ticket item on your kitchen that doesn't disappear from the Intershop in a day,  hmm?
+"Exactly how often can you afford to have a high-ticket item on your kitchen that disappears from the Intershop in a day,  hmm?
 Specially when, as the Agent has said, hams have not been in distribution for weeks?"

 Bayer motions to answer immediately, but pauses for thought.
-"It has certainly been a few months since I've eaten any ham.
-If anything, I'd like to stop Albert Hassel to ask where got them."
 Sessler continues, smugly.
+"It has certainly been a few months since I've eaten a ham.
+If anything, I'd like to stop Albert Hassel to ask where he got them."

 "It's very simple, Sessler."
 Bayer says, with a bit of a laugh.
 "He froze them.
 He froze them!
-You want to detain people for using their freezers, Lieutenant.
+You want to detain people for using their freezers, Lieutenant?
 Honestly.
-I don't blame the Agent for think it's odd but there are simpler explanations that do not require government resources."
+I don't blame the Agent for thinking it's odd but there are simpler explanations that do not require government resources."

 "This line of questioning is irrelevant, Agent.
-I move to expunge it from record and move on."
-Bayer says. /n/n "Nonsense, Agent.
-There is a reasonable fear of contraband with foods that did not come from state stores.
-Don't know how it works over the fence, Bayer, but that doesn't happen here."
+I move to expunge it from record and press on."
+Bayer continues. /n/n "Nonsense!
+There's a reasonable fear of contraband with foods that didn't come from the Intershop.
+Don't know how it works over the fence, Bayer, but that doesn't happen here!"
 Sessler says, huffing with discontent.

 _Option 1_

 [Argue for its inclusion in the record to agree with Sessler]

-You argue that while Sergeant Bayer's suggestion is plausible, it doesn't account for the shortage of similar food stuffs in recent months. far beyond safe consumption of hams even when frozen.
+You argue that while Sergeant Bayer's suggestion is plausible, it doesn't account for the shortage of similar food stuffs in recent months. far beyond safe consumption of hams even when they're frozen.
 It would be easier to check for a thawed ham, but the couple made no mention of where they got it, and how, and of it's taste.
 Not enough information is available to disprove contraband.

-Sessler reclines his chair, a bit too triumphant to win in an argument involving ham.
+Sessler reclines in his chair, a bit too triumphant to have won in an argument regarding ham.
 Bayer tuts and shakes his head, displeased.

 (lambda leader +2 superleader -1)